by James Burns | Mar 22, 2012 | Bully Proof Classroom, cyberbullying, Parents, Teachers, Technology

 All roads lead to attention.
 When positive attention is given to a student respect and responsibility become far easier to communicate.
 Students begin to feel recognized for their achievements and don’t seek attention in negative ways..

-As a young parent I became aware of the importance of positive attention with my oldest daughter Sarah who is now almost 18 years old.
+As a young parent I became aware of the importance of positive attention with my oldest daughter Sarah who is now almost 34 years old.
 When she was about 5 years old I was in the middle of my career as a school administrator.
 I worked long hours and usually came home exhausted from my day.
 I would get home and quickly change clothes and read the paper or just try and unwind.
 I didn’t know it at the time but Sarah was waiting very patiently for me to get home.
 She wanted to play and she wanted to play with dad.
 She would come up to me and say, “Daddy, will you play with me?’
 I would say to her, “Honey, Daddy is very tired, let me relax for about 30 minutes and then I will be ready to play with you, okay.”
 She would come back to me after the 30 minutes and she would be ready to play.
 I played with her, but I really didn’t have my heart in it.
 I just didn’t feel like playing tag or play dolls with a 5 year old girl.
 I never once came home and said to her, “What do you want to do?”
 And I never had an enthusiastic attitude when I played with her.
 Sarah’s behavior began to change; she became more disrespectful and less compliant.
-I found myself constantly correcting her and I was becoming more and more frustrated with her negative behavior and attitude.
+I found myself constantly correcting her and I was becoming more and more frustrated with her negative behavior and attitude and when she misbehaved I always was sure to correct her because I wanted to be a consistent dad.

 Let’s look at this from a child’s perspective.
 Anytime my father is spending time with me and talking to me, it’s because I am doing something bad – that’s how I get my dad’s attention.
 So it is to my advantage to act up because that’s the only time that my father spends time with me and gives me the attention that I want.